 I moved south to finish my college degree at the University of California at Irvine.
 Here I fell instantly and madly in love with one of my professors (after graduation of course).
 It took about two years, but finally, I convinced Dr. John Flowers to marry me.
 (Thank you John!)
 While most of my life force was sucked up by a steady stream of kids, yoga, dogs and cats, I managed to write a few books.

 Most of these are historical romances (Avon Books, Zebra Books), many of which actually won awards and one of these awards was almost considered prestigious.
 I finally stopped being able to write these novels when I began having fantasies of killing off my heroines—in really dreadful ways.
 Still, folks love these stories and they still sell after all these years.
-(Magic Embrace is the biggest seller, followed by Forever and a Lifetime and A Kiss in the Night.)
+Magic Embrace is the biggest seller, followed by Forever and a Lifetime and A Kiss in the Night.
 All but two have a five star rating by Amazon customers and great reviews.
-(HA!
-None of these reviews were written by my friends.)
+Almost none of these reviews were written by my friends.